-The Dream Fund is now open for applications
+The Dream Fund is now closed for applications

 The Dream Fund gives organisations the chance to deliver the project they have always dreamed of, but never had the opportunity to bring to life.
 We ask charitable organisations across Great Britain to think big, be ambitious and collaborate with other not-for-profit partners to deliver their dream project.

 The focus of this year's Dream Fund will be projects that are looking to deliver systemic change in the following funding categories:

 There is a total award fund of £3.5 million and charities can apply for up to £1.25 million for their project.

 - Applications must be innovative, creative and original, and present projects that are a genuine ‘dream’.